 Pierre Cardin put out a line of costume jewelry, watches and belts "inspired by Lost Horizon".
-Likewise, Marrakech, Ltd. had a line of "Lost Horizon" shirts for men, Periphery a line of women's attire, Rijir a line of colognes and soaps, and Brown Jordan a line of rattan furniture all designed for that Shangri-La look.
-Craft Masters even put out a paint-by-number set and Saalfield marketed a "Lost Horizon" coloring book.
+Marrakech, Ltd. had a line of "Lost Horizon" shirts for men, Periphery a line of women's attire, Rijir a line of colognes and soaps, and Brown Jordan a line of rattan furniture all designed for that Shangri-La look.
+Craft Masters put out a paint-by-number set, and Saalfield marketed a "Lost Horizon" coloring book.